arashnm80/arashnm80.github.io/quotes.md

 > In the end, it's not the years in my life that count.
 It's the life in my years.

-> "C'est ma vie" means 100% responsibility.
-It also means I can do whatever the fu*k I can do.

 > Think out of the box.

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?